spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202312.0.md

 ### Introduced changes

 All the security-related flaws in the access token functionality have been addressed.
-The token becomes invalid if it has not been used for a certain period of time.
+The token becomes invalid if it hasn't been used for a certain period of time.

 ### How to get the fix

+To implement the fix for this vulnerability, do the following:

 1. Update `spryker/oauth-backend-api`.